(717) 336-5030

 What Is Fluidized Bed Powder Coating?

-This type of powder coating is ideal for parts that need a thick, even layer but without a lot of details.
-Due to the thickness of the coating, if the metal part is stamped with something like a serial number, the fluidized powder will cover it up and make it unreadable.
+This type of powder coating is ideal for low-complexity and detailed parts that need a thick, even layer.
+Due to the thickness of the coating, if the metal part is stamped with something like a serial number or other small detail, the fluidized powder will cover it up and make it unreadable.
 However, the positive to this coating is that if there are minor imperfections on the metal object, the fluidized powder will also conceal it.

 What Is Fluidized Powder?